 This is the Indian style curry – which has a sourish taste (which is what the tamarind water is for) which goes oh so wonderfully with white rice.
 These are in the ingredients I use.

-I start by adding the onions, ginger and curry leaves into the wok.
+I start by adding the onions, garlic + ginger and curry leaves into the wok.

-After 2 minutes, I add in the powders with the tamarind water and 100ml water.
+Once onions are nice and soft, I add in the powders with the tamarind water and 250mlwater.
 Give it good mix and cook for 5 mins and let boil.
 BOILing in this recipe is important.

 Add in fish and let BOIL for 5 mins.
 Add in salt and stir.
 I usually pre-fry my fish then later add into the curry.
 However you can skip this step and add in fish directly into the curry.